PHimmel/scraper/README.md

 # scraper
-for all things scraping related
+for all things scraping related.

+See main_scraper.py for overview.